-

 05/19/2020 - 09:06 AM

-Member Assistance Resources If you are experiencing a hardship that is preventing you from making your payment in full or you would like information on payment or billing options, please contact a Member Services Representative via email or phone at 303-637-1300.
+Member Assistance Resources If a hardship is preventing you from making your payment in full or if you would like information on payment or billing options, please contact a Member Services Representative via email or phone at 303-637-1300.
 Below are a few billing options for members who need more flexible payment arrangements.05/23/2023 - 10:05 AM

 Member Benefits You Belong Here As a customer of United Power, you are a member-owner of a not-for-profit electric cooperative.
 We have been delivering co-op power to homes, farms, businesses, and industries along Colorado's northern Front Range for more than 85 years.
 We are one of the fastest-growing electric distribution cooperatives in the country, and we are proud of our reliable service record, fostering relationships in the communities we serve, and our dedication to innovative energy programs.
 Your cooperative membership comes with an assurance that we will work diligently to provide reliable electric service and several other valuable member benefits.02/20/2020 - 10:28 AM

 Member Choice Grants Powering Positivity Within our service territory there are several nonprofit organizations that bring value to the community or communities they help support.
 Member Choice Grants allow our members to nominate a nonprofit organization within the cooperative's service territory to receive grant funds from United Power.
 These grants will help them continue to work toward accomplishing their mission and serve the local community.
 In this way, we are able to support the causes our members truly care about.
 Nominating an organization to receive a Member Choice Grant is as simple as filling out the form below and providing a brief reason why you feel the organization should receive the grant.
-2026 Member Choice Grant nominations will open soon!05/04/2021 - 01:26 PM
+2026 Member Choice Grant nominations are now open!
+Deadline to submit Member Choice Grant nominations is Sept.
+25.05/04/2021 - 01:26 PM